-The newer HTC Vive Pro headset bumps up the resolution to 2880 x 1600 for extra crisp imagery, and the built-in headphones provide some extra immersion.
-But, both headsets work great.
-Better still, they offer you a way to play many of the best VR games on offer.
+The newer HTC Vive Pro headset bumps up the display resolution to 2880 x 1600 pixels for extra-crisp imagery, and the built-in headphones provide some extra immersion, but both these headsets are great buys.

-After a sluggish start, there's now no shortage of VR games out there – from experimental indie games, classic game genres like the first-person shooter adapted for VR, to major ports of Triple-A titles.
+After a sluggish start, there's now no shortage of VR games out there – from experimental indie games, to classic game genres like the first-person shooter adapted for VR, to major ports of Triple-A titles.

 Some of the HTC Vive games are better than others, however, so we’ve taken the time to pick out the best of the best, so you can just jump right in and start enjoying your headset and not waste time on low-quality gaming experiences.

 Here are the best available games for HTC Vive and HTC Vive Pro right now, as well as a few upcoming games that you won’t want to miss.

 To put it simply, Beat Saber is what it would be like to be a Jedi sucked into Tron to play Dance Dance Revolution.
-If that sounds like a wild amalgam, that’s because it is.
-Beat Saber has players slashing with lightsabers to a musical track.
-Neon is everywhere, and blocks and obstacles fly at the player, requiring rhythmic slashing and careful dodging.
+If that sounds like a wild amalgam, that’s because it is: Beat Saber has players slashing with lightsabers to a musical track.
+Neon is everywhere, and blocks and obstacles fly at the player, requiring rhythmic slashing and careful dodging throughout.

-Beat Saber is still in early access, but it has “Overwhelmingly Positive” reviews in Steam.
+Now out of early access, Beat Saber has “Overwhelmingly Positive” reviews in Steam.
 The game comes with music tracks and levels made by the developers, but for gamers that want a bit more variety, mods support custom tracks and levels

 The Elder Scrolls V: Skyrim VR

-You may have visited Skyrim many times before, but there’s something special about your first trip in VR.
+You may have visited Skyrim many times before, but there’s something a little bit special about your first trip in virtual reality.

 This is the full Elder Scrolls: Skyrim experience, including DLC, so if you’re looking for long-term immersion, you’ve found it.